Professional Development Opportunities

 SUNY Plattsburgh Programs

-Center for the Study of Canada and Institute on Québec Studies
+Center for the Study of Canada & Institute on Québec Studies

 Center for Teaching Excellence (CTE)

 The Center for Teaching Excellence under the direction of Jessamyn Neauhaus, and in collaboration with the Institute for Ethics in Public Life, provides high value professional development and essential faculty support services to assist faculty as effectively as possible in their development as teachers.
-For more information on individual and departmental consultations, faculty learning communities, workshop offerings, resources and other available services (conducted with utmost confidentiality), contact the provost’s office.
-Visit https://www.plattsburgh.edu/about/centers/cte/index.html for more information.
+For more information on individual and departmental consultations, faculty reading groups and other available services (conducted with utmost confidentiality), contact the Center for Teaching Excellence, 233 Hawkins Hall.

 College Auxiliary Services (CAS)

 College Auxiliary Services manages funding that is awarded for various initiatives throughout the academic year.
 The program, activity or event should promote educational growth, development, and advancement; foster a sense of community; be open to all members of the campus community; and be held on the SUNY Plattsburgh campus.
-For more information on the program guidelines, grant application, and deadlines, contact College Auxiliary Services at 518-564-2035.
-Learn more at http://www.plattsburghcas.com/other-services/program-grant-application.
+For more information on the program guidelines, grant application, and deadlines, contact College Auxiliary Services, 518-564-2035.